andy02chen/airtable_clone/README.md

 [ ] Just focus on the main page with table, columns, and cells.

 DO NEXT
-[ ] Change the sort using column names
 [ ] Sort with multiple fields may

 [ ] I want to be able to create a 'view' of a table and save the following configurations [ ] Filters on columns: for both numbers (greater than, smaller than) and text (is not empty, is empty, contains, not contains, equal to)
-  [ ] Simple sorting on columns: for text A→Z, Z→A, for numbers, do decreasing or increasing [ ] Can search through
+  [ ] Simple sorting on columns: for text A→Z, Z→A,
+  [X]for numbers, do decreasing or increasing
+  [ ] Can search through
   [X] hide/show columns.